phitter-hub/docs-phitter-kernel/docs/documentation/fit/discrete/discrete_results.md

 ### Get parameters by `id_distribution`

-If you want to have the parameters of your distribution use the method `.get_parameters()` that has the following parameters:
+To have the parameters of your distribution use the method `.get_parameters()` that has the following parameters:

 `id_distribution (str)`: Name of the distribution that you need.